robotchickn1/SSSIHL_roadshow/README.md

 The above output also mentions the number of wires being used.
 ![Synthesis - No. of wires](./images/12.%20synthesis_output2.png)

-6. Similarly, `run_floorplan` can be typed in to optimizes the physical layout of the design.
+6. Similarly, `run_floorplan` can be typed in to optimize the physical layout of the design.
 ![Floorplan Output](./images/14.%20floorplan_output.png)